BharatDadwaria/BharatDadwaria/README.md

 -->

 - 🎓 I’m currently pursuing M.Tech Statistical Computing from Jawaharlal Nehru University, New Delhi
 - 👔 I'm Co-Founder and Editor of a Medium Publication named TheCyPhy (https://medium.com/thecyphy).
-If your want to contribute, please let me know!
+If you want to contribute, please let me know!
 - 🌱 I’m currently learning NLP in depth
 - 👐 I’m looking to collaborate on SLAM, Autonomous Vehicle
 - 🤔 I’m looking for help with Localization and Mapping